 Client: City of San Antonio

 This project is the design of 2.5 miles of Blanco Road from Hildebrand to Jackson Keller.
 The existing roadway consisted of four lanes (two in each direction) with associated curbs, sidewalks, and limited insufficient drainage and traffic signals.
 The roadway was designed include four lanes with right and left turn lanes at major intersections, upgraded curbs, sidewalks, retaining walls, storm drainage system and upgraded traffic signals.
-A Storm Water Pollution Prevention Plan, Tree Inventory and Protection Details, Sequence of Work, and Traffic Control Plan were part of this project.
+A SW3P, Tree Inventory and Protection Details, Sequence of Work, and Traffic Control Plan were part of this project.